Better predicting future outcomes

 COCANA has attracted top students, post-docs and professors from all over the world, including Brazil, China, France, Israel, the U.S. and Vietnam.

-Our labs and centres form the foundation of our research efforts, where our faculty work with a number of community and industry partners to advance knowledge and practice in the field of quantitative sciences, and provide hands-on research and learning opportunities for students.
+Our centres, institutes and labs form the foundation of our research efforts, where our faculty work with many community and industry partners to advance knowledge and practice in the field of quantitative sciences and provide hands-on research and learning opportunities for students.

 The database research Group led by Ramon Lawrence studies how to store, find, and organize data efficiently.
 Current projects include databases for environmental monitoring and sensor networks, database tuning and optimization, and databases for embedded systems, cell phones, and flash drives.
 The database research group focuses on all practical applications of data management.

 The Distributed Database Laboratory performs applied research into data management challenges for relational, NoSQL, and BigData systems.
-Researchers and developers are engaged in projects on small-scale sensor and embedded databases and large-scale BigData projects for the Industrial Internet.
+Researchers and developers are engaged in projects on the small-scale sensor and embedded databases and large-scale BigData projects for the Industrial Internet.
 Our expertise includes software engineering, system development, and consulting.
-We have worked with Fortune 500 companies including GE, and our research group specializes in database integration and implementation design and software development.
+We have worked with Fortune 500 companies, including GE, and our research group specializes in database integration, implementation design, and software development.
+Learn more.

-The Applied Micro and Nanosystems Facility (AMNF) is a class-100 micro/nanofabrication facility located at UBC’s Okanagan campus.
+The Applied Micro and Nanosystems Facility (AMNF) is a class-100 micro/nanofabrication facility at UBC’s Okanagan campus.
 The facility has microelectromechanical systems (MEMS) fabrication capabilities for thin-film deposition, photolithography, chemical processing, electronic prototyping and laser micromilling.
 The multi-user facility supports numerous areas of applied sciences.
+Learn more.